dfilan/dfilan.github.io/_posts/2019-08-26-personal_rationality_wishlist.md

 _Cross-posted to [LessWrong](https://www.lesswrong.com/posts/3vATgmLp72mzNNpo4/a-personal-rationality-wishlist)._

-At one point I complied a list of conundrums relating to rationality that come up in my life.
+At one point I compiled a list of conundrums relating to rationality that come up in my life.
 Instead of solving them, I thought I'd write up a selection of them, since that's easier and maybe other people will solve them.

 ## Punishing honesty vs no punishment